Czechia

 Things to do in Czechia.

-Czechia is a country best measured in kilometers of regional rail and liters of cold, bitter pilsner.
-Move past the choreographed charm of the major hubs to find the geometric rigor of functionalist villas and the soot-stained beauty of industrial valleys.
+Czechia is a country best measured in kilometres of regional rail and litres of cold, bitter pilsner.
+Move past the choreographed charm of the major hubs to find the geometric rigour of functionalist villas and the soot-stained beauty of industrial valleys.
 Whether you are navigating the Moravian wine paths or the Bohemian forests, do it at your own pace and without a lanyard around your neck

 Discover the landmarks that define Bohemia and beyond at your own pace